-The recent explosion of container usage by enterprise organizations surprised IT professionals and analysts, according to Forbes.
-Meanwhile, Gartner predicts, “By 2023, more than 70% of global organizations will be running more than two containerized applications in production, up from less than 20% in 2019.”
+“By 2023, more than 70% of global organizations will be running more than two containerized applications in production, up from less than 20% in 2019.”

 The rising popularity of containers is thanks to their lightweight and portable nature, providing great flexibility when compared to virtual machine (VM) implementation.
 Containerization makes testing and pushing builds faster, easier, and with less impact on other microservices.
 Container technology is enabling the increased pace expected of modern organizations, fitting neatly into the DevOps and Agile systems of working on smaller, faster deployments.

-Kubernetes Paving the Way
+Kubernetes leads the way